-Generally, an election to mark to market PFIC stock may be made by:
+Generally, an election-to mark-to-market PFIC stock under section 1296 may be made by:

 - A U.S. person who owns (or is treated as owning) "marketable stock" (defined earlier) in a PFIC at the close of such person's tax year or - A RIC that meets the requirements of section 1296(e)(2).